High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band: Introduction

-In this article, we report on the scalable fabrication of nanophotonic elements around pre-selected individual QDs emitting single and indistinguishable photons in the telecom C-band.
-For this purpose, we developed a near-infrared (NIR) imaging technique for self-assembled InAs/InP QDs utilizing a hybrid sample geometry with enhanced out-of-plane emission from single QDs~\cite{Holewa2022Mirror} and a thermo-electrically cooled InGaAs camera in a wide-field imaging configuration.
-In combination with two electron-beam lithography (EBL) steps, our method enables an overall positioning accuracy of $\SI{90}{\nano\meter}$ of the QD with respect to the photonic element and allows for rapid data collection as compared to competing techniques based on scanning \textit{in-situ} imaging~\cite{Liu2021ReviewPositioning}.

-We applied our technique for the deterministic integration of pre-selected QDs into circular Bragg grating (CBG) cavities.
+In this article, we report on the high-throughput fabrication of nanophotonic elements around pre-selected individual QDs emitting single and indistinguishable photons in the telecom C-band.
+For this purpose, we develop a near-infrared (NIR) imaging technique for self-assembled InAs/InP QDs utilizing a hybrid sample geometry with enhanced out-of-plane emission from single QDs~\cite{Holewa2022Mirror} and a thermo-electrically cooled InGaAs camera in a wide-field imaging configuration.
+In combination with two electron-beam lithography (EBL) steps, our method enables an overall positioning accuracy of $\SI{90}{\nano\meter}$ of the QD with respect to the photonic element and allows for rapid data collection as compared to competing techniques based on scanning in-situ imaging~\cite{Liu2021ReviewPositioning}.
+We apply our technique for the deterministic integration of pre-selected QDs into circular Bragg grating (CBG) cavities.
 The proposed technological workflow allows us to greatly enhance the device fabrication yield reaching $\sim\SI{30}{\percent}$, which is a significant improvement compared to $<\SI{1}{\percent}$ that would typically be achieved with a random placement approach.
 The QD-CBG coupling is evidenced by a Purcell factor $\sim 5$, and our devices demonstrate a state-of-the-art photon extraction efficiency of $\eta=\SI{16.6(27)}{\percent}$ into the first lens with a numerical aperture (NA) of $0.4$, a high single-photon purity associated with $\gtwo{0} =\SI{3.2(6)E-3}{}$, and a record-high photon-indistinguishability of $V = \SI{19.3(26)}{\percent}$ for QD-based SPSs at C-band wavelengths.